The Los Angeles Benefit Dinner has been canceled.

-Facing History and Ourselves is happy to speak with businesses, foundations, and individuals interested in sponsoring the 2019 Los Angeles Benefit Dinner.
-Please contact Christine Torre at [email protected] or at 213-202-2811 ext.
-221 for more information on corporate sponsorship opportunities.
+Facing History and Ourselves offers sponsorship opportunities to businesses, foundations, and individuals interested in supporting our 2020 Los Angeles Benefit Dinner.
+Please contact Christine Torre at [email protected] or at 213-202-2811 x821 for more information on sponsorship opportunities.

-From the San Fernando Valley to downtown Los Angeles to San Diego, our network of 7,045 local educators reaches more than 480,000 middle and high school students in over 1,100 public, religious, and independent schools throughout Southern California each year.
+From the San Fernando Valley to downtown Los Angeles to San Diego, our network of over 8,500 local educators reaches more than 580,000 middle and high school students in over 1,300 public, religious, and independent schools throughout Southern California each year.
 We offer educators resources and workshops on topics including bullying, the Holocaust, and race and membership in American history.